BraydenAntonelli/Concurrent-Hash-Table/README.txt

 ## AI Use Citation

-This project's basic overall implementation was assisted by AI-generated suggestions provided by ChatGPT, a language model developed by OpenAI.
-After that, the team used this overall base and refined it to meet project specifications properly.
+This project implementation was assisted by AI-generated suggestions provided by ChatGPT, a language model developed by OpenAI.
+Specifically, the AI was used to generate the initial structure and base code for the concurrent hash table and its associated functions.
+Prompts used included requests for creating a concurrent hash table with pthreads, generating hash functions, and handling file I/O for commands and output.
+The provided code was thoroughly reviewed, modified, and extended to meet the specific requirements of the assignment, ensuring correctness and adherence to the project's specifications.